amida-tech/orange-api/docs/src/adherences.md

             }

 ### Retrieve all Adherences [GET]
-Get a list of all adherence events for the user.
+Get a list of all adherence events for the patient.
 Includes full information on each, but `medication_id` is not expanded out into `medication`.
+The current user will need read access to the patient's data.

 + Parameters
     + limit (integer, optional)